Guardians vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bo Bichette has put up 149 hits with 25 doubles, two triples, 18 home runs and 20 walks.
-He has driven in 61 runs with three stolen bases.
+- Bo Bichette has 149 hits with 25 doubles, two triples, 18 home runs, 20 walks and 61 RBI.
+He's also stolen three bases.

 Bichette Recent Games